 How To Build A Photography Portfolio

-What you need is me, which is to say someone with years of experience helping folks at tertiary level photography institutions select and sequence their work into concise, cohesive portfolios that flow seamlessly from beginning to end.
+What you need is me, which is to say someone with years of experience helping emerging photographers, whether serious amateurs or tertiary level photography students, select and sequence their work into concise, cohesive portfolios that flow seamlessly from beginning to end.

 This is a process I’ve helped folks through hundreds of times.
-It’s not an easy task, by any means.
-It requires significant amounts of concentration, a highly developed sense of visual literacy and an empathetic nature.
+But by no means is it an easy task.
+From my end it requires significant amounts of concentration, a highly developed sense of visual literacy and an empathetic nature.

 For me it’s an exhaustive, but exhilarating experience.